Student Enrichment Programs

-Students in K-6th grade are welcome to sign up for a great 6-week session in one of the following areas: Beginner’s Chess Class, Folk Dancing, ASL (American Sign Language), Walking Club & STEM (Science, Technology, Engineering, Math).
+Students in 2nd-6th grade are welcome to sign up for a great 6-week session in one of the following areas: Chess Class, Storytelling, Folk Dancing, ASL (American Sign Language), Foreign Language Class (Spanish & French).
 These are opportunities made possible through our School Community Council.
 BCE Staff will be providing these once a week classes for students in our community on a first come-first serve basis.
-A variety of classes will be offered in both a Fall & Winter session.
+A variety of classes will be offered in both a Fall & Spring session.
 Click here to learn more or to register for one of the classes.

 Early Morning Orchestra Program (4th-6th)

 Students 4th-6th grade are welcome to join our Jordan District sponsored orchestra .
 Orchestra will meet 2-3 times per week from 8 a.m.-8:55 a.m.
 Below are some links that will give you good information for renting instruments, but these instruments go fast this time of year so check them out soon!
 If you are interested make sure to fill out a Registration Form (attached below) and take it and the tuition in the front office before August 28th.
 Please contact the Director, Shauna Barton, for more information at email@example.com.

 Students 4th-6th grade are welcome to join the Bobcat Chorus.
 They perform for the student body and for parents twice a year.
 Practices are once a week before school up on the stage.